 You will be given your race number at registration and this must be pinned to your rucksack so that it is visible at all times.
 You won’t be able to get any water or food without one.

 There will be 5 feed stations along the route, with on average 7 miles between each one.
-At each station there will be marshals providing Clif Bar energy bars and gels (a limited supply), as well as water, bananas and possibly the odd cake or two.
+At each station there will be marshals providing water and food (think bananas, cake, salty snacks etc.).